Touchdown (mascot)

 Touchdown, or the Big Red Bear, is the unofficial mascot of Cornell University.
-The first mascot was a black bear introduced in 1915 by the Cornell University Athletic Association.
+The first mascot was an American black bear introduced in 1915 by the Cornell University Athletic Association.
 Three more live bears over the course of approximately two decades also made appearances at Cornell until the live bear was replaced by costumed students some years later.

 Touchdown appears on the logo for Cornell Athletics, and is represented in a statue erected outside Teagle Hall in 2015.

 History

 Touchdown I

 The first mascot at Cornell was a black bear that the Cornell University Athletic Association (CUAA) acquired in the fall of 1915.
 The CUAA spent twenty-five dollars, excluding shipping costs, raised by the revenue from season ticket sales to purchase the bear.
 The bear was purchased after the manager of the football team received a letter from an animal trainer in Old Town, Maine.
 This year also marked the first year Cornell football went undefeated, which led to fans believing that Touchdown was a good omen.

 Touchdown appeared at all of the games played by the Cornell football team that year.
 At the games, Touchdown was tethered to a stepladder so that he could climb on the home sideline of the field.
 He also climbed a goal post before each game, which quickly became a tradition for the fans.

 At the Harvard game of 1915, Touchdown traveled with the team to Cambridge, Massachusetts.
-The night before the game, Touchdown was sleeping in a cage in the lobby of the Lenox Hotel, per request of the manager of the hotel.
-At four o'clock in the morning of the game, several Harvard students stole Touchdown by posing as caretakers of the bear giving Touchdown a routine morning walk.
+The night before the game, Touchdown was sleeping in a cage in the lobby of The Lenox Hotel at the request of the manager of the hotel.

+At four o'clock in the morning of the game, several Harvard University students stole Touchdown by posing as caretakers of the bear giving Touchdown a routine morning walk.
 Touchdown was found later that morning by Cornell's trainer who heard cries coming from Harvard's baseball cage.
 Touchdown was only retrieved, however, after a posse of Cornell athletic managers stole the keys to the cage from a Harvard janitor who refused to open it without orders from Harvard football manager.
 The janitor was reprimanded by being locked in an office.
 Later that day at the game, the Cornell football team defeated the Crimson, ending Harvard's thirty-game winning streak in football.